Anjali-Kedia/intakeIQ/README.md

 **Scenario C — The Second-Hand Electronics Market.**

 ## Problem I chose to address
-The most important problem is inconsistent, poorly evidenced device intake.
+The issue I address here is inconsistent, poorly evidenced device intake.
 The business loses money when staff miss faults, overpay, or cannot explain why two similar devices have different prices.
 I focused on the first 15 minutes of intake because that is when the business accepts financial risk before the seller leaves.

 ## Primary user
 The primary user is a store employee inspecting an incoming used phone, laptop, or tablet.
 Secondary users are the owner, who reviews exceptions; the technician, who evaluates repair upside; and the customer, who needs a clear condition-based pricing explanation.